Budibase/website/content/blog/inside-it/enterprise-app-development.md

 So, let’s try and flesh out a representative enterprise app development project.

+We discuss this further in our round-up of the [top types of enterprise software](/blog/inside-it/types-of-enterprise-software).

 Say your operations team had a backlog of maintenance requests that they’re struggling to resource and manage manually.
 We’ll say for the sake of example that they’re facing two key pain points.

 First, triaging requests to decide which issues to prioritize.